 Staphylocococcus aureus (food poisoning)

-Staphylococcal food poisoning is an acute intoxication that occurs when food contaminated with enterotoxin produced by this bacterium is consumed.
-Although precise data regarding the exact number of cases is lacking, staphylococcal food poisoning is considered to be among the most common causes of gastroenteritis worldwide.
-The presence of staphylococcal enterotoxin in food is usually due to cross contamination of ready to eat food with either raw food or, most likely, contamination from a food handler that is carrying Staphylococcus aureus.
-To prevent food becoming contaminated, good food safety practices should be followed, such as practicing frequent hand washing, wearing gloves when handling foods, and ensuring separation between the areas where raw and cooked products are handled.
+Staphylococcal food poisoning is among the most common causes of gastroenteritis worldwide.
+The presence of staphylococcal enterotoxin in food is usually due to contamination from a food handler that is carrying S.aureus or cross contamination of ready to eat food with raw food.
+To prevent food becoming contaminated, good food safety practices should be followed, such as frequent hand washing, wearing gloves when handling foods, and separating areas where raw and cooked products are handled.

 Symptoms include: